manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 ```sh
 grep -i LoadModule /etc/httpd/conf/httpd.conf | grep rewrite
 ```
-If the output af the above command is blank then add the below line in /etc/httpd/conf/httpd.conf
+If the output of the above command is blank then add the below line in /etc/httpd/conf/httpd.conf

 ```sh
 LoadModule rewrite_module modules/mod_rewrite.so